Football: Verona stuffed by Memorial’s goal-line stand

 “They shot a gap and we didn’t down block properly and beat us to the punch on that one,” he said.

-Richardson said the Wildcats need all three phases - defense, offense and the kicking game clicking.

-“If one is sputtering against a good team you are going to struggle,” he said.
-“We have had two straight weeks where we haven’t moved the football well in the first half and that is bothersome to me.”

 Verona senior linebacker Vince Langlois had a team-high 13 tackles and two tackles for loss.
-The WIldcats’ defense racked up five sacks and two turnovers.
+The Wildcats’ defense racked up five sacks and two turnovers.
 Junior linebacker Mason Armstrong and Matt Cramer each had nine tackles and one sack.
 Junior defensive lineman Drake Badger had two sacks and senior teammate N.J.
 Elias had an interception.
-The Wildcats didn’t turn either of Memorial’s turnovers into points.

-“From what I saw, Drake Badger and Tyson Tran were in the backfield a lot,” Richardson said.
-“Mason Armstrong and Vince (Langlois) made a lot of great plays.”

-Verona will play Madison West at 7 p.m.
-Friday at Mansfield Stadium.